 Missing meals.
 Skipping meals because of deadlines or hectic schedules is all too common.
 But if you’re stressed because of a deadline and your body is stressed because you missed an opportunity to give it energy and nutrients, then it’s a double whammy on your body.
 Your body needs food for energy and as soon as you miss meals, it’s almost like dieting, which as we’ve learned, is also a stress on the body.
 If you were being starved, would it stress you out?
 Yes, it would.
 So it makes sense that your body would be feeling stress too!

 Dehydration.
-I am always amazed at how little water people drink and am never amazed at how much better they feel when they do.
+I am always amazed at how little water people drink and am never amazed at how much better they feel when they drink enough.
 Your body needs a certain amount of water to function (the general rule is 8-10 glasses per day but truly, you need 1 oz per pound of body weight, and that includes the water you’d obtain in foods and beverages).
 Think of what happens when your car runs out of oil.
 The car will seize up and stop running.
 Your body is no different.
 If you need a visual, imagine this: your blood actually gets thicker when it’s dehydrated, and thicker blood takes longer to transport oxygen and nutrients to your cells.
 The most immediate noticeable result is fatigue.
 A poor sleep is also often the result of dehydration.

 In general, remember this: Anytime your body is deprived of something it needs to function or is forced to deal with something in excess, it goes into a state of stress.
 And your body cannot tell the difference between tight deadlines, a fight with a boss, or sugar overload and dehydration.
 To your body, stress is stress is stress.